NCERT Solution of Class 9 English Ch-6 My Childhood

 (iii) himself

 Kalam’s parents were grounded and provided him with a secure childhood.
 He, just like his parents, believed in profound kindness.
-Physically he was a short boy with undistinguished looks.
+Physically, he was a short boy with undistinguished looks.

 NCERT Solution of Class 9 English Ch-6 My Childhood